-36 An alternative measure of financial openness is the Chinn-Ito (2006) index, which is widely used in the international finance literature for capital account openness.
-Notice this index is a de jure measure for a country's degree of capital account openness as it is based on the binary dummy variables that codify the tabulation of restrictions on cross-border financial transactions reported in the IMF's Annual Report on Exchange Arrangements and Exchange Restrictions.
-Our results reported here is robust to this alternative index.
+35. An alternative measure of financial openness is the Chinn-Ito (2006) index, which is widely used in the international finance literature for capital account openness.
+Notice this index is a de jure measure for a country's degree of capital account openness because it is based on the binary dummy variables that codify the tabulation of restrictions on cross-border financial transactions reported in the IMF's Annual Report on Exchange Arrangements and Exchange Restrictions.
+Our results are robust to this alternative index.